Jinnial/Interns_API_Docs/source/includes/_students.md

 StrandSession | The meeting time of their strand

 <aside class="warning">
 The data above will only be returned if the user account exists.
-If you get <code>false</code> returned, plese handle the response appropriately by having them register for an account.
+If the <code>result</code> value returns false, the user account does not exist.
+Please handle this response appropriately by having them register for an account.
 </aside>